 The state is a party to numerous lawsuits in which an adverse final decision could materially affect the state's governmental operations and consequently its ability to pay debt service on its obligations.

-As of May 12, 2025, all outstanding general obligation bonds of the state of California are rated "AA-" with a stable outlook by Standard & Poor's
+As of June 4, 2025, all outstanding general obligation bonds of the state are rated "A" with a stable outlook by Standard and Poor's.